chenxshuo/al-folio/_pages/about.md

 - **May 2022** I obtained the [LMU SIST Scholarship](https://www.lmu.de/en/workspace-for-students/student-support-services/finance-your-studies/scholarships/scholarships-for-international-students/index.html) and would be sponsored by the Bavaria Education Ministry in the next 10 months.

-- **Dec 2021** I joined in the [SLDS Consulting Unit](https://www.slds.stat.uni-muenchen.de/consulting/) as a Research Assistant.
+- **Dec 2021** I joined the [SLDS Consulting Unit](https://www.slds.stat.uni-muenchen.de/consulting/) as a Research Assistant.

 - **July 2020** I joined [DMAI](https://dm.ai/) as a Research Intern.

-- **June 2020** I graduated from SYSU and would study in the Data Science Master Program in LMU Munich, Germany.
+- **June 2020** I graduated from SYSU and would study in the Data Science Master Program at LMU Munich, Germany.

 - **June 2019** I obtained the Chinese National Scholarship which is the scholarship with the highest honor that Chinese college students can obtain.

-- **May 2019** I obtained the First Class Scholarship for Excellent Students in Sun Yat-sen University.
+- **May 2019** I obtained the First Class Scholarship for Excellent Students at Sun Yat-sen University.

 - **Apr 2019** My team won the First Prize in a [national competition](https://data-competition.pku.edu.cn/) and ranked 2nd among hundreds of teams.

 - **Jun 2018** I obtained the National Encouragement Scholarship for excellent students with financial needs.

-- **Aug 2017** I took a study tour in top-notch universities in Taiwan with visiting grant from SYSU.
+- **Aug 2017** I took a study tour of top-notch universities in Taiwan with visiting grant from SYSU.

 <br/><br/>